 Idea Behind Deep Belief Networks

 Deep belief networks consist of various layers of neurons, each connected to the neuron of the subsequent layer.
-The overall architecture is similar to an MLP, but only the layers are connected to one another, and there are no intra-layer connections.
+The overall architecture is similar to an MLP, but only the layers are connected, and there are no intra-layer connections.

 Each layer can be considered a separate model as it trains independently on the output of the previous one.
 This way, a DBN is a stack of networks, each of which has learned different features and traits from the raw data.